 - Make your home safer…and install grab bars today!

 Comprehensive Home Safety Assessment

-Age Safe America Advisor Members help families determine the steps necessary to maximize both safety and independence.
-They do this by proving a very comprehensive home safety assessment then giving recommendations and solutions for fall prevention, home modifications and crime prevention, all to help older adults enjoy the freedom and independence to “age safe at home”.
+Age Safe® Advisor Members and Senior Home Safety Specialists™ help families determine the steps necessary to maximize both safety and independence.
+They do this by providing a very comprehensive home safety assessment then giving recommendations and solutions for fall prevention, home modifications and crime prevention, all to help older adults enjoy the freedom and independence to “age safe® at home”.

 Senior Home Safety Specialist Certification

 The Senior Home Safety Specialist™ course is another way Age Safe America is helping to impact this national crisis.
 The course empowers professionals with actionable ways to better help educate clients, older adults and their family members on the serious issues of home safety, fall prevention, financial exploitation and personal safety.
 This comprehensive 6-hour self-paced audio/video course offers the only certification of its kind to individuals within the senior services industry.